Commonwealth Games England Commonwealth Games England

 Social

-The freestyle swimmer had a rollercoaster 2021, testing positive twice for Covid in the build-up to the Games but recovering to win the 200m freestyle ahead of teammate Duncan Scott in a thrilling final.
+A rollercoaster 2021 saw Dean test positive for Covid twice in the build-up to the Games before recovering to win the 200m freestyle ahead of teammate Scott in a thrilling final.

 He followed that up with a gold medal in the 4x200m freestyle relay, alongside Scott, becoming the first male British swimmer to win multiple swimming gold medals at the same Games in 113 years.